xp44mm/Notebook/RxInAction/02 Hello Rx.md

 **RESOURCE HANDLING**

 The unregistration from the event and the rest of the resources cleanup that you added to support your code (such as the dictionary) took place in the Dispose method.
 This is a well-used pattern, but more frequently than not, developers forget to free the resources that their code uses.
-Even though C# and .NET as a whole are managed and use garbage collection, many times you’ll still need to properly free resources to avoid memory leaks and other types of bugs.
+Even though C# and .NET as a whole are managed and use garbage collection, many times you'll still need to properly free resources to avoid memory leaks and other types of bugs.
 Events are often left registered, which is one of the main causes of memory leaks.
-The reason (at least for some) is that the way we unregister doesn’t feel natural for many developers, and deciding the correct place and time to unregister isn’t always straightforward—especially because many developers prefer to use the lambda style of registering events, as I stated previously.
+The reason (at least for some) is that the way we unregister doesn't feel natural for many developers, and deciding the correct place and time to unregister isn't always straightforward—especially because many developers prefer to use the lambda style of registering events, as I stated previously.
 Beside the event itself, you added code and state management (such as our dictionary) to support your logic.
 Many more types of applications handle the same scenarios, such as filtering, grouping, buffering, and, of course, the cleaning of what they bring.
 This brings us to the next point.

 **REPEATABILITY AND COMPOSABILITY**

 To me, our logic also feels repeatable.
 I swear I wrote this code (or similar code) in a past application, saving a previous state by a key and updating it each time an update comes in, and I bet you feel the same.
-Moreover, I also feel that this code isn’t composable, and the more conditions you have, the more inner if statements you’ll see and the less readable your code will be.
-It’s common to see this kind of code in an application, and with its arrowhead-like structure, it’s becoming harder to understand and follow what it does:
+Moreover, I also feel that this code isn't composable, and the more conditions you have, the more inner if statements you'll see and the less readable your code will be.
+It's common to see this kind of code in an application, and with its arrowhead-like structure, it's becoming harder to understand and follow what it does:

 ```C#
 if (some condition)